SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Concurrency.rst

 Concurrency
 ===========

-Swift has built-in support for both asynchronous and concurrent code.
+Swift has built-in support for both asynchronous and parallel code.
 :newTerm:`Asynchronous code` can be suspended and resumed later, although only one piece of the program is executing at a time.
 Suspending and resuming code in your program